 A historical precedent that might inform thinking in the Congress is the Canadian experience decommissioning the Distant Early Warning system of radar stations in the Arctic, built and largely funded by the United States.
 In 1996, the United States agreed to pay Canada $100 million to partially defray the cost of cleaning up four decommissioned installations.

 Denmark has reason to be nervous.
-Given the huge U.S. network of overseas military bases, the Department of Defense has traditionally seen the issue of environmental liability as a slippery slope, and takes a hard line against assuming responsibility.
-That might be good for the U.S. government’s finances — but not for its allies’ goodwill toward the United States.
+Given the huge U.S. network of overseas military bases, the Department of Defense has traditionally seen the issue of environmental liability as a slippery slope and takes a hard line against assuming responsibility.
+That might be good for the U.S. government’s finances — but would make a deal with Denmark to buy Greenland, never a likely prospect, that much tougher.